By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

 The study utilized Denmark’s comprehensive national health registries to track individuals’ mental health diagnoses, income levels, and subsequent development of physical health conditions.
-This methodology provides unprecedented insight into long-term health trajectories across different socioeconomic strata, as documented in similar population health studies.
+This methodology provides insight into long-term health trajectories across different socioeconomic strata, as documented in similar population health studies.

 Concentrated Disease Burden in Vulnerable Populations